efren-palacios/duellinks/_posts/deck-types/pages/2017-12-28-dark-world.md

 author: unpreceden7ed
 date: 2017-12-28
 comments: false
-description: In depth information about Dark World decks.
+description: A quick introduction to the Dark World deck type.
+Learn how to play Dark World in no time.
 deck-type: dark-world
 permalink: /tier-list/dark-world/
 ---